Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Preliminaries

+\textbf{Kernel General Linear Models as Surrogate Models} We limit our investigation of surrogate models to kernel general linear models.
+We define a general kernel linear model kGLM $:\mathcal{X} \to \mathcal{Y}$ as:

-We make decisions from kGLM by mapping the final activations computed to softmax confidences, just as we do for a standard neural network-based classification task.
-The parameters $\bW$ and $\boldb$ are iteratively updated using an optimizer to minimize the cross entropy loss on the same training dataset upon which the neural network is trained.
-This setup extends to multi-classification tasks as well; the decision function for multi-classification tasks is commonly computed from the softmax vector, so it is sufficient that the softmax vector computed from the kGLM is equal to the softmax vector computed from the neural network.
+where $\bW\in \mathbb{R}^{C \times N}$ is a learnable weight matrix, $\bigkappa$ is the kernel function, and $\boldb \in \mathbb{R}^C$ is a learnable bias vector.
+We compute classifications from kGLM by mapping the final activations to softmax confidences.
+The parameters $\bW$ and $\boldb$ are learned using an optimizer to minimize the cross entropy loss using the same dataset upon which the NN is trained.
+Given an input $\bx$, the softmax activation $\sigma$, and a NN $F(\bx\,;\btheta)$, the ideal surrogate modeling goal is to find a kGLM that satisfies:

+for all $\bx$.
+Keeping this ideal in mind is useful for building intuition, but in practice, we will relax from this ideal goal for reasons described below.

+\textbf{Data Attribution with Kernels.} Our main motivation is to explain neural networks through data attribution, i.e., by computing "a score for each training datapoint indicating its importance to the output of interest" (TRAK).
+Given the choice of kernel function $\bigkappa$, the scalar valued data attribution for the $c$-th class for a test input $\bx$ and a training datapoint $\bx_i$ is given by:

-For any choice of $\bigkappa$ and trained kGLM, the attribution for decision class $c$ for a test input $\bx$ to a training datapoint $\bx_i$ is given by $A(\bx,\bx_i)^c = \bW_{c,i} \; \bigkappa(\bx,\bx_i) + \frac{\boldb_c}{N}$.
-The $\frac{\boldb_c}{N}$ term is necessary to ensure that the sum over the attributions for the entire training dataset is equal to the kGLM's final activation for class $c$: $\sum_{i=1}^N A(\bx,\bx_i)^c = \kGLM(\bx,\bX)^c$.
-Note that if the kGLM is a perfect surrogate model, the softmax function applied to the vector created from each class attribution will equal the neural network confidence in each class.
-Consequently, we will have decomposed the reasoning for the neural network's specific confidence in each class to a linear combination of similarities between $\bx$ and each training datapoint in $\bX$.
-The next sub-section describes the kernel function used to compute this similarity measure.
-It is \textit{critically important} for the similarity measure to be model-centric.
-For example, given two images $\bx_i$ and $\bx_j$, the measure should capture the similarity of their respective classification by accounting for $\btheta$ rather than simply raw data level similarity between the images.
+Where the $\frac{\boldb_c}{N}$ term is necessary to ensure that the sum over the attributions for the entire training dataset is equal to the kGLM's logit for class $c$, $\sum\limits_{i=1}^N A(\bx,\bx_i)^c = \kGLM(\bx)^c$.
+If the kGLM is an ideal surrogate model~\eqref{eq:ideal_surrogate}, then the softmax function applied to the vector created from each class attribution will equal the NN confidence in each class.
+Consequently, we will have decomposed the reasoning for the NN's specific confidence in each class to a linear combination of similarities between $\bx$ and each training datapoint $\bx_i$.
+We emphasize that ~\eqref{eq:attribution} is our definition of data attribution.
+Attribution is a weighted sum of kernel/similarity values.